 “I just wanted to wrap my arms around Molly in a hug and wrap my hands around the necks of those that took advantage of her trust and desire for friendship.
 Thank heavens it turns out she does have a few real friends.
 The ending was absolutely perfect.”

 3 Books like The Maid

 The Maid was a Good Morning America book club pick.
-If you like their recommendations, we also have a number of reading guides for GMA books including: The Lions of Fifth Avenue, The Vanishing Half, The Personal Librarian and The Midnight Library.
+If you like their recommendations, we also have a number of reading guides for GMA books including: The Lions of Fifth Avenue, The Vanishing Half, The Personal Librarian, The Violin Conspiracy, and The Midnight Library.

 Eleanor Oliphant is Completely Fine, Gail Honeyman

 Eleanor Oliphant is Completely Fine is a good comp if you liked Molly’s social awkwardness and the “is she neurodivergent or isn’t she?” part of the character development.

 Eleanor Oliphant is a solitary, intelligent, and mistreated woman who insists she is “completely fine.”
 Spoiler alert: she’s not fine!